 - PIN, a number known only to the user,

-- token-key, a number that the token shows on its display.
+- A token-key, the number on the token’s display.

-The user must always keep his token secure.
-If the token is lost, the person who finds it cannot use it since the PIN is unknown.
-Similarly, if someone learns the PIN, he will not be able to use it without the token.
+The user must always keep his token at hand.
+If the token is lost, the person who finds it cannot use the token since it is possible only with the user’s PIN.
+Similarly, if someone learns its PIN, he will not be able to use it without the token.
 Moreover, the owner of the token can block it at any time.
-The token-key can be used only once for authentication.
-This precludes the possibility of re-using the key in case authentication details have been stolen by an intruder.
+The token code can be used only once for authentication.
+This precludes the possibility of re-using the code in case authentication details have been stolen by an intruder.